Aditidevdhe/E-commerce-Product-Sorter/README.md

 Feel free to fork this repository, submit issues, and contribute improvements.
 If you have any ideas for new features or improvements, don’t hesitate to create a pull request!

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-By providing this overview, you'll give potential contributors or users a clear understanding of the project, how to use it, and how to extend or modify it.
-It also highlights the core algorithms, making it a valuable addition to your GitHub portfolio.